/

 Integrating CBT into Comprehensive Treatment Programs

 At Enlightened Recovery Michigan, we don’t believe in a one-size-fits-all approach to addiction recovery.
-Instead, we incorporate CBT as part of a comprehensive treatment plan that addresses both the psychological and physical aspects of addiction.
+Instead, we incorporate cognitive behavioral therapy in Michigan as part of a comprehensive treatment plan that addresses both the psychological and physical aspects of addiction.
+This integrative approach ensures you receive the medical support you need alongside the therapeutic tools that create lasting behavioral change.

 The Effectiveness of CBT in Addiction Treatment